Control Barrier Functions for Collision Avoidance Between Strongly Convex Regions: Background

 \end{definition}

+The term strong safety is used since the closed-loop system is safe for all Filippov solutions.
 If $h$ is a locally Lipschitz continuous function, it is also absolutely continuous~\cite{cortes2008discontinuous}.
-By Def.~\ref{def:filippov-solution}, the Filippov solution $x(t)$ is absolutely continuous, and so $h\circ x$ is also absolutely continuous and is differentiable almost everywhere~\cite{cortes2008discontinuous}.
-Then the following lemma can be used to guarantee safety: \begin{lemma}~\cite[Lem.~2]{glotfelter2017nonsmooth} Let $\alpha > 0$ be a constant, and $h: [0,T] \rightarrow \mathbb{R}$ be an absolutely continuous function.
-If
+By \cref{def:filippov-solution}, any Filippov solution $x(t)$ is absolutely continuous, and so $(h\circ x)$ is also absolutely continuous and is differentiable almost everywhere~\cite{cortes2008discontinuous}.
+Then, the following lemma (which can be proved using Gronwall Lemma~\cite[Lem.~C.3.1]{sontag2013mathematical}) can be used to guarantee safety: \begin{lemma}[CBF constraint]~\cite[Lem.~2]{glotfelter2017nonsmooth} Let $\alpha > 0$, and $h: [t_0,T] \rightarrow \mathbb{R}$ be an absolutely continuous function.
+If $h(t_0) > 0$ and